logscape/collector/README.md

 You will be asked to verify your email.
 Once you have logged to your user account area, take note of the security token.
 This token is used to send data into Logscape Cloud.

-## Installation
+###2.
+Install
+***Windows***

-Download and run setup.exe and unpack the Collector.
-When the setup.exe is finished it will install the Logscape Cloud Collector as a service.
-Open up task ma
+Download the setup.exe and run on the hosts you want to monitor.
+The setup process will install the Collector as a Windows Service but will not attempt to run it

+***Platform Independent***

+Unpack the platform independent zip file and execute ./start.sh ( or start.bat) to run in standalone mode.

-## Configure
+###3.
+Configure

 Edit the service.json file and update the json with you security token.